-Indiana University School of Medicine serves as the East African IeDEA Regional Data and Coordinating Center (RDC) in the United States.
+Indiana University School of Medicine (IUSM) serves as the East African IeDEA Regional Data & Coordinating Center (RDC) in the United States.
 It provides overall coordination for the East African Consortium including project development, data management and statistical analysis support.
 In addition, the site provides mentoring and practical support to site investigators, data managers and biostatisticians at East Africa IeDEA sites.
-The IU School of Medicine RDC serves as the interface between the East African IeDEA Consortium and with external partners including the six other IeDEA Regions.
+The IUSM RDC serves as the interface between the East African IeDEA Consortium and with external partners including the six other IeDEA Regions.

 Columbia University Mailman School of Public Health

 The Columbia University is participating in analyses using IeDEA East Africa data, with a particular focus on evaluation of outcomes among adolescents, and examination of site and program level determinants of key patient outcomes across the HIV care cascade.

 Mt.
 Sinai, New York

 Site Principal Investigator: Rachel Vreeman